Go Tutorial: JSON in Go

 What you'll learn in this Go json in go tutorial

-- omitempty — skip zero values — `omitempty` tells the JSON encoder to skip a field if it is its zero value (empty string, 0, false, nil).
+- omitempty — skip empty fields — `omitempty` tells the JSON encoder to skip a field if it is its zero value.
+Add `omitempty` to the `Description` and `Ed…

-- Nested structs in JSON — Nested Go structs become nested JSON objects automatically.
+- Nested structs — author details — Nested Go structs become nested JSON objects automatically.
+Add an `AuthorInfo` struct with `FirstName`, `LastName`, and…

-- MarshalIndent — pretty print — `json.MarshalIndent` produces human-readable JSON with line breaks and indentation.
+- MarshalIndent — pretty print library inventory — `json.MarshalIndent` produces human-readable JSON with line breaks and indentation.
+Switch from `json.Marshal` to `json.…

 Go JSON in Go concepts covered